blackchip-org/retro-cs/doc/pacman.md

 ### Memory
 The source code in [MAME](https://github.com/mamedev/mame/blob/master/src/mame/drivers/pacman.cpp) notes that the most signfigant line in the addres bus (A15) is not attached.
 If this is not emulated, the attract screen will be missing the text for "High Score" and "Credits".
 This may be a copy protection feature.

-When Pac-Man starts, it performs a series of initialization tasks and then executes a halt instruction to wait for the first interrupt.
+When Pac-Man starts it performs a series of initialization tasks and then executes a halt instruction to wait for the first interrupt.
 The stack pointer has not been set at this point and the interrupt will push the return address to 0xffff and 0xfffe which doesn't get used.
 Ms. Pac-Man also writes to 0xfffd and 0xfffc.

+The start of the interrupt routine is at 0x008d.
+Exporting state the first time here is a great way to start the game bypassing the POST.

 ### Video
 While there are only 64 palettes, color memory does contain garbage in the higher bits.
 Mask out the value by and-ing with 0x3f.

 Figure 7 and Figure 8 which show the screen layout is a little difficult to read.
-This is a smaller table which shows the address values at the edges.
+This is a smaller table which shows the address values at the screen edges.

 ```
 3df 3de | 3dd 3dc ...
 3c3 3c2 | 3c1 3c0